My Girl (film): Plot

-Later, Vada screams when she believes that she is bleeding.
-Shelly explains that she is experiencing her first period.
+Later, Vada screams when she sees that she is bleeding, but Shelly explains that she is experiencing her first period.
 As Vada accepts that this happens only to girls, she angrily rebuffs Thomas J. when he comes to visit.
-A couple of days later, Vada and Thomas J. sit under a willow tree, wondering what a first kiss feels like, so they share one.
+A couple of days later, the friends sit under a willow tree, wondering what a first kiss feels like, so they share one.

 After Vada heads home, Thomas J. returns to the woods to search for her mood ring.
 Unaware that the beehive they knocked down is still active, he is killed by the bees due to his allergy.

 Harry delivers the tragic news to Vada, who stays in her bedroom for a full day.
-Shelly suggests that Harry console Vada, but he brushes her off.
+Shelly suggests that he console Vada, but he brushes her off.
 Shelly urges him to realize the significance of his daughter's pain.
 When Vada leaves her bedroom and sees Thomas J.'s body in his casket, she runs away out of grief to Mr. Bixler's house, wanting to stay with him, but flees after discovering that he is engaged.

 Vada grieves by the willow tree where she and Thomas J. hung out.
 When she returns home, everyone is relieved, including Shelly, whom Vada begins to accept as her future stepmother.
 Her grief also mends the rift between her and her father, who assures Vada that her mother's death was not her fault.

 Toward the end of summer, Vada and her father comfort Mrs. Sennett, who still struggles with her son's death.
 She returns Vada's mood ring, which Thomas J. had found.
 On the last day of her writing class, Vada reads a poem in memory of her best friend.